mbenetti/mbenetti-COVID-19-Analysis-Kaggle-Dataset/README.md

 | en_core_sci_md | A full spaCy pipeline for biomedical data with a ~360k vocabulary and 50k word vectors.  |
 | en_core_sci_lg | A full spaCy pipeline for biomedical data with a ~785k vocabulary and 600k word vectors. |

+Next step, quantitative analysis of the term-document matrix.
+The following step is build a graph network with the concept and entities in the papers.

 ***